Phuket Old Town Guide

 This site contains affiliate links.
 We may earn a commission at no extra cost to you.

 Walking through these historic streets feels like stepping into a different era.
-Pastel shop houses, lively markets, cosy cafés, and vibrant street art create a setting that feels both relaxed and full of life.
+Pastel shophouses, lively markets, cosy cafés, and vibrant street art create a setting that feels both relaxed and full of life.
+All prices in this guide use a rate of 35 THB = $1 USD.

-If you’re planning your first trip to Thailand, Phuket Old Town is one of those places that helps you understand the country beyond its famous beaches.
+If you are planning your first trip to Thailand, Phuket Old Town is one of those places that helps you understand the country beyond its famous beaches.

 The Quick Summary:

-Entry Requirements: Most visitors enter via the 60-day Visa Exemption or the Tourist Visa; have proof of 20,000 THB in funds and a return flight ready.
+Entry Requirements: Most visitors enter via the 60-day Visa Exemption or Tourist Visa.
+Have proof of 20,000 THB (~$571.40) in funds and a return flight ready.

 Regional Variance: Unlike the coastal beach clubs of Patong or Bang Tao, Phuket Old Town focuses on architectural preservation, artisanal coffee culture, and Peranakan history.